tganderson0/robot-sim/docs/Communication.md

 ## Messages

-Robot Sim messages are written in JSON (at the time of writing, I am considering moving to Google Protobufs instead, but JSON until there is a limit from JSON).
+Robot Sim messages are written in JSON (at the time of writing, I am considering moving to Google Protobufs instead, but will use JSON until there is a limit from JSON).

 They all follow a common format, which is important for the websocket server to correctly handle it.